 In 2019, in the context of the 20th anniversary of Kurt Schneider’s death and the recategorization of the murder case in the previous year, there was the first commemoration event in memory of Kurt Schneider.
 This was organized by Antifaschistischen Vernetzung Lichtenberg, which also announced to provide in the future for the commemoration as well as for the establishment of a memorial at the former urn grove.

 - Commemorative brochures available for Lichtenberg (17.09.2020) – Since we started the commemoration work last year on the anniversary of the murder of Kurt Schneider with the rally on October 6, we have not been idle.
-Encouraged by the popularity and the networking in the "Nobody is forgotten"… (Weiterlesen…)
+Encouraged by the popularity and the networking in the "Nobody is forgotten" campaign, the commemoration work for Eugeniu Botnari was also resumed.
+We were fortunate to be able to network with initiatives, experts and committed people, whose experiences and expertise we put on paper together.
+The result is two brochures that thematically frame the memory of Eugeniu Botnari and Kurt Schneider and… (Weiterlesen…)